kippfish/kippfish/README.md

 <p align="center">
 i'm a fictionkin, reki ID/selfhood
 <p align="center">
-16 turning 17 soon, adults dni and below 14 dni (+ basic dni criteria)
+16 turning 17 soon, 20+ and 13- dni (if i interact and you're younger/older than these, i likely was not aware!), i tend to see anyone younger than 15 as a little sibling
 <p align="center">
 c+h is always okay and encouraged, i promise i dont bite! i love making friends, so please int!!
 <p align="center">